Experimental, psychedelic “art” rock that gave the intellectuals in the audience something to chew on until prog arrived.

 15. Feelin’, Reelin’, Squealin’

-Kevin Ayers (bass guitar, vocals), Michael Ratledge (organ), Robert Watt (drums, lead vocals).
+Kevin Ayers (bass guitar, vocals), Michael Ratledge (organ), Robert Wyatt (drums, lead vocals).
 Produced by Chas Chandler and Tom Wilson.

 Cover design by Byron Goto, Eli Aliman and Henry Epstein.